 Bernd Hamann, Ph.D.
 (Dr. rer. nat.)

 Dr. Bernd Hamann is a full professor in the Department of Computer Science at the University of California, Davis (UC Davis) [Department of Computer Science].
 He was appointed by UC Davis in 1995.
-From 1991 to 1995, he was an assistant and associate professor in the Department of Computer Science and Engineering at Mississippi State University [Department of Computer Science and Engineering], where he was also associated with the NSF Engineering Research Center for Computational Field Simulation, now called High Performance Computing Collaboratory (HPC2) [High Performance Computing Collaboratory].
-When he joined UC Davis in 1995, he obtained adjunct professor status at Mississippi State University.
+From 1991 until 1995, he was an assistant and associate professor in the Department of Computer Science and Engineering at Mississippi State University [Department of Computer Science and Engineering], where he was also associated with the NSF Engineering Research Center for Computational Field Simulation, now called High Performance Computing Collaboratory (HPC2) [High Performance Computing Collaboratory].
+When he joined UC Davis in 1995, he kept adjunct professor status at Mississippi State University.

-From 1997 to 2004, Bernd Hamann served as co-director of the UC Davis Center for Image Processing and Integrated Computing (CIPIC), now called Institute for Data Analysis and Visualization (IDAV) [Institute for Data Analysis and Visualization].
-He is currently an affiliated faculty member of IDAV and an affiliated lead scientist of another large interdisciplinary center at UC Davis, the W.M.
+From 1997 to 2004, Bernd Hamann served as co-director of the UC Davis Center for Image Processing and Integrated Computing (CIPIC), later called Institute for Data Analysis and Visualization (IDAV) [Institute for Data Analysis and Visualization].
+He has been an affiliated faculty member of IDAV and is an affiliated lead scientist of another interdisciplinary center at UC Davis, the W.M.
 Keck Foundation Center for Active Visualization in the Earth Sciences (KeckCAVES) [W.M.
 Keck Foundation Center for Active Visualization in the Earth Sciences].
 He has long-standing collaborative relationships with several research groups at U.S. national laboratories, including groups from the Center for Applied Scientific Computing (CASC) at Lawrence Livermore National Laboratory [Center for Applied Scientific Computing] and the Computational Research Division (CRD) at Lawrence Berkeley National Laboratory [Computational Research Division].
 At these two national laboratories he has held the positions of Participating Guest Researcher and Faculty Computer Scientist, respectively.
-In addition, he has been a UC Davis key participating investigator and original co-leader of the Human-centered Computing thrust of the UC Berkeley-led Center for Information Technology Research in the Interest of Society (CITRIS) [Center for Information Technology Research in the Interest of Society].
+In addition, he was a UC Davis key participating investigator and original co-leader of the Human-centered Computing thrust of the UC Berkeley-led Center for Information Technology Research in the Interest of Society (CITRIS) [Center for Information Technology Research in the Interest of Society].

-Further, Bernd Hamann has served as Associate Vice Chancellor for Research at UC Davis, with the following main areas of responsibility: (1) providing leadership for campus-wide interdisciplinary research efforts; (2) overseeing research units reporting to the Office of Research; (3) handling appointments and performance evaluations of Academic Senate/Federation members and professional research staff with appointments in research units reporting to the Office of Research; (4) advising and working with faculty interested in pursuing proposals for research units/programs or other faculty-initiated large research efforts; and (5) coordinating, jointly with the Vice Chancellor for Research and the Associate Deans for Research, the review of complex pre-proposals for Limited Submissions programs, i.e., programs where a university can submit only a limited number of proposals to a sponsor.
+Further, Bernd Hamann served as Associate Vice Chancellor for Research at UC Davis, from 2003 until 2012, with the following main areas of responsibility: (1) providing leadership for campus-wide interdisciplinary research efforts; (2) overseeing research units reporting to the Office of Research; (3) handling appointments and performance evaluations of Academic Senate/Federation members and professional research staff with appointments in research units reporting to the Office of Research; (4) advising and working with faculty interested in pursuing proposals for research units/programs or other faculty-initiated large research efforts; and (5) coordinating, jointly with the Vice Chancellor for Research and the Associate Deans for Research, the review of complex pre-proposals for Limited Submissions programs, i.e., programs where a university can submit only a limited number of proposals.
 (In fiscal year 2010/11, considering all sources, the total amount of funds available to all research units reporting to the Office of Research was approximately $125M, and these units' combined expenditure amount was approximately $120M.
 Since 2008/09, UC Davis has received consistently over $600M extramural funding per year.)
 [Office of Research]

 In 2005, Bernd Hamann co-founded Stratovan Corporation, a company focusing on the development of computer software for data analysis, visualization and geometric modeling applications [Stratovan Corporation] [Stratovan Corporation on Facebook] [Stratovan Corporation on Twitter].
 Bernd Hamann serves as a director of Stratovan.